 Mobile Motorcycle Accident Attorneys

-Alabama might at first appear like the ideal state in which to ride a motorcycle.
+Alabama might at first appear like the ideal state in which to ride a motorcycle, especially in Mobile, along N Water Street, and S Water Street.
 To be sure, the state hosts mild weather even during the wintertime, which means that motorcyclists can be on the road year-round.
 What’s more, the state maintains dozens of roads that are perfect for motorcycling, including routes like Huntland to Painted Rock and Little River Canyon.

 But while riding a motorcycle may be fun, it is far from a risk-free activity.
 In fact, there are numerous motorcycle accidents in the state every year, some of which have devastating outcomes.

 If you have been involved in a motorcycle accident in Alabama, our experienced Mobile injury attorneys at the law firm of Burns, Cunningham & Mackey, P.C. have for reputation of working closely with motorcycle accident victims and winning settlements and verdicts across the state.
 You can reach us by phone or online today to schedule your free consultation and learn more about our motorcycle accident legal services.

 Motorcycle Accidents Are More Common–and More Devastating–than You May Think